Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 Telex from Cuba was written by Rachel Kushner.
 The first edition was published in 2008 by Scribners.
 It was 322 pages long, and the retail price was $25.00.

-The first edition points are as follows: Copyright page has full number line "1 3 5 7 9 10 8 6 4 2".
+The first edition criteria are as follows: Copyright page has full number line "1 3 5 7 9 10 8 6 4 2".
 Boards are cream with brick-red/orange cloth spine and gold lettering.
 Dust jacket has five reviews on the back - by Paula Fox, Oscar Hijuelos, Lynne Tillman, Lisa Fugaro, and Heidi Julavits.
 Click here for more photos...

 December 21, 2008